PaulOfford/mbserver/README.md

 * JS8Call Microblogging Overview - https://youtu.be/uUsUmD2c2SY

 ## Microblog Commands

+Commands can be in one of two formats:

+* Command Line Interface (CLI) - typically sent from the Outgoing Message Box of JS8Call on a client machine
+* Application Program Interface (API) - typically sent from an application running on the client machine and communicating using JS8

+The client SHOULD NOT switch between formats during a conversation.
+Although this may work, there is no guarantee it will work in the future.

+The commands must be directed to the server, i.e. prefixed with the server station callsign.  @ALLCALL is not supported.
+JS8Call can be used by the server station operator in the normal way, albeit once any outstanding microblog requests have been satisfied.  mb_server simply ignores all directed received messages that don't match the defined command formats.
+This is an important point as **the requestor will not receive an error message if the command is incorrect**.
+This is intentional to allow for the widest range of normal JS8Call messages.

+### Command Line Interface (CLI)
 An operator can use the standard JS8Call Outgoing Message Area to send the following commands to a microblog server:

 * M.L - list all posts available - the output will be limited to a list of 5